JoshuaBayless/Drank/README.md

 quick and easy cocktail recipes

 ## Features
-- 10 preset featured cocktails
+- 10 preset, featured cocktails
 - searchbar to search any cocktail your heart desires
 - Once you've found a cocktail you really enjoy, you can add it to your favorites!

 ## Upcoming Features and Bug Fixes
 - word wrapping issue with ingredients with longer titles
-- issue with the collection view's contraints
+- issue with the collection view's contraints causing cells to not allign properly

-- would like to add the ability to rearrange your favorites list
+- plan add the ability to rearrange your favorites list
-- would like to add Unsplash API functionaility to pull down images of searched cocktails
+- plan to add Unsplash API functionaility to pull down images of searched cocktails to fill the recipe views

 ![Screenshots](screenshot.png)